"From suppliers to industry initiatives and partnerships, there are endless opportunities to create positive impact."

 Melinda frequently presents to business and academia and keeps up to date with developments in legislation, international protocols, market tools, industry initiatives and best practice including living wage, textile and environment standards, the circular economy and The Modern Slavery Act.

-She has hosted Levi Strauss & Co, Patagonia, David Jones, Hanes Australasia among others, mentored emerging designers for The Council of Fashion & Textiles ‘Curated Melbourne’ programme, appears in the 2017 ABC documentary series ‘War on Waste’, is an Ambassador for The Garage Sale Trail and has been quoted in multiple media outlets including The Sydney Morning Herald, The Australian, The Age, ABC Radio National, Triple J’s HACK program and The New Zealand Herald.
+Named in the top ten of industry journal Ragtrader’s Power 30 List 2018, she has hosted Levi Strauss & Co, Patagonia, David Jones, Hanes Australasia among others, mentored emerging designers for The Council of Fashion & Textiles ‘Curated Melbourne’ programme, appears in the 2017 ABC documentary series ‘War on Waste’, is an Ambassador for The Garage Sale Trail and has been quoted in multiple media outlets including The Sydney Morning Herald, The Australian, The Age, ABC Radio National, Triple J’s HACK program and The New Zealand Herald.

 Previously, Melinda owned a bricks and mortar and online retailer in Sydney specializing in sustainably sourced and fairly produced goods.
 In 2010, the business was a finalist in the City of Sydney Business Awards in the Fair Trade category and the Lord Mayor’s Sustainable Business Award.